ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_get_a_starter_website.md

 ## Create Content Types

-Log in to the back office – add `/ez` to your installation's address (`<yourdomain>/ez`) and log in using `admin` as the login and `publish` as the password.
+Log in to the Back Office – add `/ez` to your installation's address (`<yourdomain>/ez`) and log in using `admin` as the login and `publish` as the password.
 In the Admin Panel go to Content types tab and (under the Content category) create two Content Types with the following settings:

 ### Dog Breed